schwamster/health-check-middleware/README.md

 Thats it now you can start your Api and navigate to http://localhost:<randomport>/healthcheck

-You should now see the message "Its alive" displayed in the browser.
+You should now see the following message displayed in the browser:

+        {"message": Its alive", "version":"x.x.x", "app":"somename"}

 ### Options